-Japan's Hydrogen Society Promotion Act was introduced in May 2024 to promote low-carbon hydrogen, and its derivatives, as a key energy source.
-A Contracts for Difference (CfD) programme was set up to subsidise the cost gap between lowcarbon hydrogen or ammonia and the long-term average price of gas or coal for 15 years.
+Japan's Hydrogen Society Promotion Act was enacted and promulgated in May 2024 to promote low-carbon hydrogen, and its derivatives, as a key energy source.
+A Contracts for Difference (CfD) programme was set up to subsidise the cost gap between low-carbon hydrogen or ammonia and the long-term average price of gas or coal for 15 years.